 Barkerville offers so much!
-Step back in time and wandering the streets and see staff dressed in period costumes and become a prospector by panning for gold!
+Step back in time and wander the streets and see staff dressed in period costumes and become a prospector by panning for gold!
 I wish I could be there in early December for the Victorian Christmas celebration!
 There’s something magical about the historic town and riding a sleigh through the snow-filled streets.

 - Peek in the windows of shops to see how the townspeople lived in the 1800s.

 - Take part in a live courtroom scene

 - Watch a live theatre performance at the Theatre Royal

 - Enjoy delicious food in Barkerville’s restaurants and bakeries including Chinese food in the Chinatown area

 Each building is thoroughly described for your self-guided tour.
 Now that I am older, I take the time to read these plaques and learn something new each time I visit.